damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 1. Select Job Title
 1. Add new job title to the drop down list

+Add a New Division
+1. Click on Settings
+1. Select Employee Field
+1. Select Division
+1. Add new division

+### Asset Tracking<a name="asset-tracking"></a>

+Items paid for by the company are property of the company and need to be reported to People Ops for proper asset tracking.
+The information is then entered into BambooHR by People Ops.
+1. Go to the Employee in BambooHR
+1. Click on the Assets Tab
+1. Click Update Assets
+1. Enter all assets indivdually with as much information as possible.

 ### Managing the PeopleOps onboarding tasks <a name="manage-onboarding-tasks"></a>

 Here are some useful guidelines to set up everything for our new team members with the onboarding issue.